 Town Hall meetings to discuss the upcoming Referendum and school facilities projects run from Feb.
 6 through March 27.
+The meetings originally scheduled for March 22 have been moved to March 26 due to the snow closings.

 In the fall of 2018, the Toms River Regional School District will be asking the community to approve a Bond Referendum to repair and restore facilities at our eighteen school buildings, three outbuildings, and grounds across our 52 square mile district.
 Leading up to that date, it will hold frequent informational meetings and actively seek public feedback in order to craft the best proposal.